Poetical Sketches: Publication

 After the initial 1783 publication, Poetical Sketches as a volume remained unpublished until R. H. Shepherd's edition in 1868.
 However, prior to that, several of the individual poems had been published in journals and anthologised by Blake's early biographers and editors.
 For example, Benjamin Heath Malkin included 'Song: "How sweet I roam'd from field to field"' and 'Song: "I love the jocund dance"' in A Father's Memoirs of his Child (1806), Allan Cunningham published 'Gwin, King of Norway' and 'To the Muses' in Lives of the most eminent British Painters, Sculptors, and Architects (1830), and Alexander Gilchrist included 'Song: "When early morn walks forth in sober grey"' in his Life of William Blake (1863).
 Gilchrist, however, did not reproduce Blake's text verbatim, instead incorporating several of his own emendations.
-Many subsequent editors of Blake who included extracts in their collections of his poetry, such as Dante Gabriel Rossetti, A. C. Swinburne, W. B. Yeats and E. J. Ellis, also introduced their own emendations.
+Many subsequent editors of Blake included extracts in their collections of his poetry, such as Dante Gabriel Rossetti, A. C. Swinburne, W. B. Yeats and E. J. Ellis, also introduced their own emendations.
 Due to the extreme rarity of the original publication, these emendations often went unnoticed, thus giving rise to a succession of variant readings on the original content.
 Subsequent versions repeated or added to these changes, despite what later commentators described as obvious misreadings.
 However, in 1905, John Sampson produced the first scholarly edition of Blake's work, in which he returned to the original texts, also taking into account Blake's own handwritten corrections.
-As such, most modern editors tend to follow Sampson's example, and use the original 1783 publication as their control text.
+As such, most modern editors tend to follow Sampson's example and use the original 1783 publication as their control text.